The Cure (1995 film): Critical response

-The Cure has an approval rating of 45% based on 11 critics' reviews on Rotten Tomatoes.

 The performances of Renfro, Mazzello, and Sciorra were roundly praised.
 Lisa Schwarzbaum of Entertainment Weekly gave a positive review, stating "Mazzello is naturally captivating and Renfro especially, is a remarkably instinctive young actor...What makes us cry is not that Dexter has AIDS, but that Dexter and Erik have each other to the end, until death separates them.
 It is an odd feat to create a dramatic story that brings us to tears even without worrying about AIDS.
 'The Cure' achieved this miracle."
 Peter Stack of The San Francisco Chronicle said Renfro and Mazzello's "performances are so warm and richly layered...in a loving, funny and wistful film that plays like a slightly torn Norman Rockwell illustration."

 Kevin Thomas from the Los Angeles Times wrote, "[The film] works as a drama on friendship and its challenges" and commended Horton in drawing measured performances from his actors.
 Stephen Holden of The New York Times stated "it evokes with an intense clarity the particular blend of innocence, curiosity, terror and bravado that drives children to commit desperate acts."

 Among the criticisms were that the film was predictable, implausible and manipulative.
 Thomas noted, "All told, 'The Cure' plays more like a movie made for TV than the big screen."
 Leonard Klady of Variety stated, "Director Peter Horton is more assured with his artists, particularly the central youngsters.
 The strength he brings to the material is in the development of their relationship," but lamented that "wholly preposterous plot turns take over, and [the] pic never recovers once the two boys decide to paddle down the Mississippi a la Huck Finn."

 Another criticism was towards the film's softening of the physical ravages of AIDS, "[reducing] the symptoms to weakness, occasional fever and a few mild coughing fits."
 Schwarzbaum wrote, "A dying child is emotional blackmail; a child dying of AIDS is an emotional bludgeon, and a filmmaker would do well to keep the case very, very specific, rather than make the deterioration a poetic mystery."

 Joey O'Bryan of The Austin Chronicle said, "There are some good, effective moments in The Cure, but far too often the film lapses into silly heart-tugging...[ultimately] the movie's good intentions are rarely realized, and the nice message of this family film (Kids with AIDS are people too!) is unfortunately delivered with a slight whiff of homophobia.
 Then subtract another half a star for the absurdly in-your-face Butterfinger product placement, and what you've got left is a competently acted, high concept, family entertainment, coming of age, AIDS tearjerker that occasionally doubles as a candy bar commercial."

 Accolades

 Home media

-The Cure was released in DVD on November 23, 2004 and also in Blu-ray on March 23, 2021 in Japan.
+The Cure was released on VHS on October 24, 1995.
+It was then released on DVD on November 23, 2004 and also in Blu-ray on March 23, 2021, in Japan.

 The film was released on Blu-ray in the United States via Mill Creek Entertainment, under their "Retro VHS Collection", on October 4, 2022.